 I am a professional, award-winning graphic artist as well as a fine artist that has mastered many mediums including drawing, painting with watercolor, encaustic wax, acrylics, pastels, multimedia and illustrations.

-Something very interesting about me personally is that I can’t see in 3 dimension like most people.
+Something very interesting about me personally is that I can’t see in three dimensions like most people.
 I had several eye surgeries as a small child and use my eyes independently.

-As an artist, I draw what I see and feel, so my artworks reflect many dimensions and textures to enhance the 2 dimensional world I live in.
+As an artist, I draw what I see and feel, so my artworks reflect many dimensions and textures to enhance the two-dimensional world I live in.

 I fell in love with art at a very early age.
 I am a left handed printer’s daughter.
 The smell of ink and giant skids of paper have been part of my life, always.
 Picasso said, “Every child is an artist.”
 I still believe this.
 Just don’t lose the artist in you.
 I so haven’t.